dbcollection/dbcollection/APIs/matlab/README.md

 git clone https://github.com/fangq/jsonlab
 ```

-and add it to Matlab's path:
+and add it to Matlab path:

 ```
 addpath('/path/to/jsonlab');